 In his Cruydeboeck (‘Herbal Book’), Flemish physician and botanist Rembert Dodoens (1517-1585) tells us that “the seeds of this herb taken in meate or drinke troubleth the braynes, causing headache and drunkennesse.”

-Field cow-wheat, photographed on the island of Gotland, Sweden (top), and on Røsnæs Peninsula, north-western Zealand, Denmark.
+Field cow-wheat, photographed on the island of Gotland, Sweden (upper two), and on Røsnæs Peninsula, north-western Zealand, Denmark.
 (Photos copyright © by Kaj Halberg)

 Some popular names of this plant include the Swedish natt-och-dag (‘night-and-day’) and the Russian Ivan-da-Marya (‘Ivan and Maria’), both names referring to its striking inflorescence with yellow flowers and bright purplish-blue bracts.
 It is mainly a plant of eastern Europe, found from Denmark, Germany, and Italy eastwards to north-western Russia.

 Large growth of wood cow-wheat, Småland, Sweden.
 (Photo copyright © by Kaj Halberg)